 The Maker Movement has an important role in revitalizing American manufacturing and achieving our nation’s goals related to quality education for all students, strategic workforce development, and innovation and entrepreneurship, and it has been acknowledged by the White House — which hosted its first Maker Faire in 2014 — Congress, federal agencies, more than 100 Mayors and some of the country’s biggest businesses – Ford, Microsoft, Disney, Chevron, GE, Intel, Google and many more.

 Several sponsorship packages are available to appeal to both small and large organizations that want to participate in this incredible community extravaganza.
-Please email firstname.lastname@example.org to discuss sponsoring the event.
+Please check out the PDF files below and contact us at firstname.lastname@example.org to discuss sponsoring the event,